-This parameter sets the value of current that will be used to represent 100% of span (as set by P123) when using the current input, instead of an ultrasonic transducer.
+This parameter sets the current (mA) input value that is used to represent span when using a current (mA) input device, instead of an ultrasonic transducer.

 Default = 20mA

 When using the auxiliary input, all settings relating to measurement should be entered in relation to level i.e. zero (empty) to 100% (full) and not distance.
 This also means that the device you are connecting should provide an input that will change with level.